Sigma-Ratings/api-docs/source/index.html.md

 --------- | ----------- |
 `Trade` | Indicates the address was found in shipping records. | `Operating` | Indicates the address was found in corporate records or third party company profiles. |
+`Unspecified` | Indicates the address found but no available information on address type. |